This piece of Meta Fiction

 - Burn the Witch!: A common hazard (along with crucifixion) when dealing with Religious Feudalists.

-- But Not Too White: Character's goodness can be judged by their tans.
+- But Not Too White: A character's goodness can be judged by their tan.

 - Corrupt Church: The land of the Religious Feudalists are ruled by one of these.

 - Crystal Dragon Jesus: The One God variety of Religion, if a male god is used.
-Even if his worshippers see him as benign, they tend to hate women and magic users (and witches, who are frequently both) and fall into Knight Templar territory at their very worst.
+Even if his worshipers see him as benign, they tend to hate women and magic users (and witches, who are frequently both), and fall into Knight Templar territory at their worst.